-He possesses extensive and diverse international experience of near 25 years within the areas of Human Resources Management, Marketing and Corporate Communications, across the financial, technology, advertising and business consulting industries, having worked in Amsterdam, Athens, Bucharest and Chicago.
+He possesses extensive and diverse international experience of near 25 years within the areas of Human Resources Management, Marketing and Corporate Communications, across the financial, technology, advertising and business consulting industries, hav-

 Before joining the Athens Exchange Group, Mr. Cosmetatos served as Director of Human Resources and as Director of Marketing and Corporate Communications at Upstream, an international technology and marketing company.
 Previously, he was Head of International Marketing and Market Research at Alpha Bank, having moved from the advertising industry, where he managed significant multinational accounts, developing communication campaigns at national, regional and global levels.
 He started his career in project management, handling projects co-funded by the European Union, and in business consulting.